(4)%20Social%20Welfare%20Organizations%202%20(1).avif)

-A 501c4 organization is a tax-exempted entity that promotes social welfare.
-These organizations are not operated exclusively for political activity; however, they may participate (which we'll detail below).
+A 501(c)(4) organization is a tax-exempt entity that promotes social welfare.
+These organizations are not operated exclusively for political activity, but they may participate in it (which we'll detail below).
 They go by several names:

-It’s not the name but the work it does that distinguishes a 501c4 organization.
-According to the Internal Revenue Service (IRS), an organization that works primarily for a community’s social welfare can qualify for tax exemption under section 501c4.
+It's not the name but the work it does that distinguishes a 501(c)(4) organization.
+According to the IRS, an organization that works primarily for a community's social welfare can qualify for tax exemption under section 501(c)(4).

 These social welfare organizations often participate in political lobbying and other activities.
 They also launch campaigns to impact legislation and promote candidates.

-Although 501c4 organizations get tax exemption, donors do not get tax-deduction benefits by contributing to these entities.
+Although 501(c)(4) organizations get tax exemption, donors don't get tax-deduction benefits by contributing to these entities.

-Charitable organizations operating with 501(c)(4) status do not need to disclose donors publicly.
-The IRS does not require it, so supporters have more privacy than 501(c)(3) nonprofit organizations, which must share this information on an annual tax return.
+Charitable organizations operating with 501(c)(4) status don't need to disclose donors publicly.
+The IRS doesn't require it, so supporters have more privacy than 501(c)(3) nonprofit organizations, which must share this information on an annual tax return.

 This way, political activity or involvement in political campaigns is kept more discrete, and the donor experience for various social welfare groups remains intact.

-The Internal Revenue Service allows several organizations to attain tax-exempt status under section 501c4.
-We can broadly divide these organizations into two categories:
+The IRS allows several organizations to attain tax-exempt status under section 501(c)(4).
+We can broadly divide these into two categories:

-A social welfare organization is not designed for profit but works for the benefit of its community.
+A social welfare organization isn't designed for profit but works for the benefit of its community.
 Social welfare organizations can be classified into these groups:

-An HOA can qualify for tax exemption under 501c4.
+An HOA can qualify for tax exemption under 501(c)(4).
 Although the number of beneficiaries in these associations is limited, their activities benefit the broad public.
-They do not involve commercial transactions, as no goods or services are sold.
+They don't involve commercial transactions, as no goods or services are sold.

 Most homeowners' associations collect donations from community members.
 The funds are used to maintain and improve the public areas within their community.